-Online MBA with an information technology management concentration
+Online MBA in information technology (IT) management

 Technology is becoming more intertwined with our lives every day